 Most under sink water filters cost between $200 and $400, depending on the level of filter complexity, the manufacturer, and the specific product’s components.

 It’s worth bearing in mind, however, that filter price doesn’t always reflect quality.
-You can find some fairly good deals on filters that have a history of excellent performance, so always read reviews and learn about the manufacturer before making a purchase.
+You can find some fairly good deals on filters that have a history of excellent performance.

 All under sink systems require regular cleaning and maintenance to ensure they continue to work properly.

-Filters will need changing fairly often, which means factoring in the additional costs of doing so.
-A kitchen sink filter is an investment you’ll be expected to keep building on, so make sure you’re prepared for this before you make a purchase.
+Filtering cartridges will need changing fairly often, which means factoring in the additional costs of doing so.
+A sink filtering system is an investment you’ll be expected to keep building on, so make sure you’re prepared for this before you make a purchase.

-An under counter water filter is right for you if:
+An under counter filtered water system is right for you if: